FuelLabs/sway-standards/standards/src_6/README.md

 Helper method for getting maximum withdrawable
 This function takes the hypothetical receive's `Identity`, the asset's `AssetId`, and the `sub_id`` of the sub vault as an argument and returns the maximum amount of assets that can be withdrawn from the contract, for the given asset.

-MUST return the maximum amount of assets that can be withdrawn from the contract, for the given asset, if the given vault exists.
+This function MUST return the maximum amount of assets that can be withdrawn from the contract, for the given asset, if the given vault exists.
-MUST return an `Option::Some(amount)` if the given vault exists.
+This function MUST return an `Option::Some(amount)` if the given vault exists.
-MUST return an `Option::None` if the given vault does not exist.
+This function MUST return an `Option::None` if the given vault does not exist.
-MUST account for global limits.
+This function MUST account for global limits.
 For example: if withdrawals are disabled, even temporarily, MUST return 0.

 ## Required logs